amberj/amberja.in/blog/tomorrowland.markdown

 <b>Athena</b>: I only found you a month ago when you started wantingly destroying government property which happens to go on my search parameters for recruitment.
 </blockquote>

+"..<b>destroying government property</b> which happens to go on my <b>search parameters for recruitment</b>".
+When was the last time you met such a bold HR.
+This is the exact reason I hate self-proclaimed HRs with just an MBA.
 My commentary for this scene is merged with the commentary for the next scene.
-So, read on the next scene description!
+So, read on for the next scene!

 <h3>Scene: At 118:04 minutes in the movie, a kid robot recruiter asks a question to Frank Waller related to hiring new candidates for Tomorrowland</h3>